lay295/TwitchDownloader/TwitchDownloaderWPF/README.md

 **Hide Donation Button**: Hides the donation button.

+**Time Format**: Dictates how time is handled within the UI and filename templates.

 **Verbose Errors**: Enables descriptive popups when an error occurs.

 **Theme**: The application theme.
 See [Theming](#theming) for more details.